 President: Barbara Gross, MA, BCBA, LBA, CSE

-Barb is a Board Certified Behavior Analyst and AASECT Certified Sexuality Educator at Empowered: A Center for Sexuality in St Louis, Missouri, which is an agency dedicated to addressing the need for sexuality services, especially for often under-served populations.
+Barbara is a Board Certified Behavior Analyst and AASECT Certified Sexuality Educator.
 She specializes in staff and caregiver training and development of sexual behavior intervention plans for individuals with intellectual and developmental disabilities (ID/DD), including autism spectrum disorder.
 She also works to coordinate with educators to promote equity in access to comprehensive sexuality education for children with disabilities.
 Other areas of practice and research interests include pornography literacy, abuse prevention for children and adults with disabilities, and dissemination of behavior analysis and the potential it offers to promote healthy sexuality for people of all abilities.

 Vice President: Jessica Dahl, BCBA

 Jess is a BCBA and business owner in the Dallas TX area.
 Her company, Apex Behavior Services focuses solely on meeting the therapeutic needs of teens and adults diagnosed with autism and intellectual differences and the unique socio-sexual needs of this population.

 She began her therapy career at a rehabilitation center in Washington treating individuals adjudicated for sex crimes with concurrent diagnoses of PDD, ID, and other developmental differences using ABA and CBT strategies while studying under an LSOTP.

 Jess is dedicated to continue to advocate for the social and sexual self-actualization of her clients and to further the scope of research and knowledge in this area.